-No. Documentation Details 1 Written consent to take exam If you are currently employed, written consent to take the entrance examination (no set format, but a company seal, etc. are required) from the head of your division.
-2 Employment certificate, etc. An employment certificate about the employment period, content of work, and position (no set format, but company seal, etc. are required) issued by the head of your division.
-3 Letter of acceptance Written by your prospective supervisor (no set format) 4 Statement of purpose Areas of interest, research plan, future goals, etc. (A4 size) 5 Graduation thesis, etc. Graduation thesis, content of your university or other research, job description, etc. (A4 size)
+No. Documentation Details 1 Written consent to take exam If you are currently employed, written consent to take the entrance examination (no set format but a company seal, etc. are required) issued by the head of your division.
+2 Employment certificate, etc. An employment certificate about the employment period, content of work, and position (no set format, but a company seal, etc. are required) issued by the head of your division.
+3 Letter of acceptance Written by your prospective supervisor (no set format) 4 4 Statement of purpose Areas of interest, research plan, future goals, etc. (A4 size) 5 Graduation thesis, etc. Graduation thesis, research contents of your university, etc. or job description, etc. (A4 size)